Football rivalries in Sweden: Jönköpings Södra IF vs Östers IF

-This powerful rivalry between these clubs is a local derby based on geographic proximity, as Huskvarna and Jönköping are neighboring towns in the same municipality.
-In the coming Ettan 2025 season, both teams are playing in the same league where fixtures between these two will be fierce.
+The rivalry between these clubs is a local derby based on geographic proximity, as Huskvarna and Jönköping are neighboring towns in the same municipality.

 Norrland

 GIF Sundsvall vs Östersunds FK

 GIF Sundsvall and Östersunds FK are the only two Norrland sides (except for Gävle sides in southern Norrland) who have competed in the first tier in recent years, and are based in two neighbouring provinces, Medelpad and Jämtland, whose inhabitants also have a rivalry outside sports.
 There is a 190-kilometer distance between the two cities who are roughly the same size.

 When the teams first met in Allsvenskan in 2016, Östersunds FK personnel Lasse Landin stated that "There is traditionally a rivalry between the two cities of Östersund and Sundsvall but the teams have no rivalry in that sense".
 According to Bo Oscarsson in P4 Jämtland, the rivalry between inland Östersund and coastal Sundsvall stems from the 19th century, when milling magnates from Sundsvall cheated people from Jämtland on their forests.
 The first match drew an attendance of almost 7,500 people.